|Site Map | Bulletin Home | Temple University|

 Office of Academic Records

-Also, read the General Registration and Online Registration Information provided on the website of the Office of Academic Records.
+Also, read the Registration Dates & Information and Online Registration sections provided on the website of the Office of Academic Records.

 Students who withdraw from classes after the drop/add period are responsible for full payment of all tuition and fees.
 Unpaid tuition balances may be referred for collection and students may be held liable for paying all associated collection costs and/or legal fees.